 Companies may be wise to proactively address this issue by establishing a social media policy for its employees.
 The NLRB has struck down social media policies that broadly prohibit making negative comments about the company, its practices, or its employees.
 However, the NLRB has approved social media policies that prohibit employees from making negative comments about the company’s customers, from using social media during work time without company approval, or from sharing confidential business information or trade secrets on social media.

-If you would like more information on addressing employee use of social media, please contact Trent Cotney, P.A. at (866) 303-5868, or submit a contact request form to speak with an experienced construction law employment attorney.
+If you would like more information on addressing employee use of social media, please contact Cotney Construction Law at (866) 303-5868, or submit a contact request form to speak with an experienced construction law employment attorney.